-17. What is the limit to multiple gene disruption?
+17. What is the limit for multiple gene disruption?

 You can do multiplexes using CRISPR/Cas9 system.
-You can co-transfect or co-inject several guide RNAs into your cells; so you will achieve multiple gene disruption or genome editing.
+You can co-transfect the gRNA vectors or co-inject several guide RNAs into your cells; so you will achieve multiple gene disruption or genome editing.
 The limit could be transfection efficiency.

-19. Can you introduce mutations anywhere in the genome, including promoters or enhancers?
+19. Can you introduce mutations anywhere in the genome, including in promoters or enhancers?

 Yes.
 The 20 bp target sequences only need to precede NGG.

-21. What is the known efficiency relative to other genome editing approaches?
+21. What is the known CRISPR/Cas9 editing efficiency relative to other genome editing approaches?

 In general, the genome editing efficiency of CRISPR/Cas9 is similar or higher than TALEN.
 However, CRISPR/Cas9 is much more simple and easy to do.
 You will need to engineer the protein to recognize new DNA sequence in TALEN system, while CRISPR/Cas9 is RNA based.